andrepapaz/java-assignment/readme.md

+# Delivery
+Important, contrary to what is written in the `Packaging Callenge.pdf` the assigment is completed by pushing your code into master.

 # Constraints

 You should write a class `com.mobiquity.packer.Packer` with a static API method named pack.
 This method accepts the absolute path to a test file as a String.
 The test file will be in UTF-8 format.
 The pack method returns the solution as a String.